weinberg/SQLToy/README.md

 ### A new database!
 I shall deploy it to production!

-An excellent idea!
-Especially if you like downtime!
+An excellent idea, especially if you like downtime!
 No, just use SQLToy to learn about SQL.

-### How do I use this database?

-The best introduction to this code is via the wiki.
+### Read the Wiki

+The core of this repo is not really the code but the walkthrough which describes what you need to understand it.

+That is found here: [SQLToy Wiki](https://github.com/weinberg/SQLToy/wiki).

 If you are a Javascript programmer I suspect you will find that it is much simpler than you think.
 Give it a look!

 ### But how do I _use_ it?

 All operations in this database (and _conceptually_ in a real database also) take tables as input and produce tables as output.
 So you take a table and provide it to an operation, getting a new table back in return.
 To apply multiple operations, supply that new table to the next operation.

 For example, the query: